zhengl/todo/README.md

 npm start
 ```

+You may find the Todo application at http://localhost:8080.

+Any changes you make to files in the `app/` directory will cause the server to
+automatically rebuild the app.

 ## Developing

-Any changes you make to files in the `app/` directory will cause the server to
-automatically rebuild the app and refresh your browser.

 ```
 npm run watch